sukjaelee/clean_axum_demo/README.md

 - Automatic type inference: You list your Rust values after the SQL string, and SQLx figures out how to map them to the placeholder types ($1, $2, …).
 - Struct-level safety: If you use query_as!, it also confirms that the columns you select match the fields of your target struct.

+### API Layer

+- Route handlers accept DTOs, invoke feature logic, and return serialized responses.
+- Each feature owns its own `routes.rs` and `handlers.rs`.
+- Supports asynchronous multipart file uploads with validation.
+- Secure file serving validates user permissions and sanitizes file paths.

+### DTOs & Validation

+- Request and response DTOs reside in each feature's `dto.rs`.
+- Explicit mapping between DTOs and feature models.
+- Uses `serde` and optionally the [validator](https://docs.rs/validator) crate for input validation.

 ### Use Case Isolation & Dependency Inversion

 - Domain service traits define business contracts.
 - Concrete implementations live in `impl_service.rs`, constructed via factory methods.
 - `bootstrap.rs` wires services and builds `AppState` for dependency injection.

-### Interface Layer (Axum)

-- Route handlers accept DTOs, invoke domain logic, and return serialized responses.
-- Each domain owns its own `routes.rs` and `handlers.rs`.
-- Supports asynchronous multipart file uploads with validation.
-- Secure file serving validates user permissions and sanitizes file paths.

-### DTOs & Validation

-- Request and response DTOs reside in each domain's `dto.rs`.
-- Explicit mapping between DTOs and domain models.
-- Uses `serde` and optionally the [validator](https://docs.rs/validator) crate for input validation.

-### Domain Code Autogeneration From a “CREATE TABLE” Script
+## Domain Code Autogeneration From a “CREATE TABLE” Script

 - [domain_codegen](https://github.com/sukjaelee/domain_codegen) project provides a code generator specifically designed for the clean_axum_demo project.
-It automatically generates the domain layer structure under gen/, which you can copy and customize as needed.
+It automatically generates the feature layer structure under gen/, which you can copy and customize as needed.

 ---